Favela Brazilian Cafe

-Favela Brazilian Cafe is a Brazilian restaurant in Portland, Oregon.
+Favela Brazilian Cafe was a Brazilian restaurant in Portland, Oregon, United States.

 Description

-Favela Brazilian Cafe is a restaurant in southeast Portland's Creston-Kenilworth neighborhood at the border of Foster-Powell.
+Favela Brazilian Cafe was a restaurant in southeast Portland's Creston-Kenilworth neighborhood at the border of Foster-Powell.
 Brooke Jackson-Glidden of Eater Portland described the business as "somewhere between a cafe, a Brazilian market, and a community center, with imported art and products to take home".
-She has also called Favela "a meeting ground for Brazilian expats and those who want to learn more about the culture".
+She also called Favela "a meeting ground for Brazilian expats and those who want to learn more about the culture".

-The cafe serves Brazilian cuisine including pastries, sandwiches, fruits, desserts, coffee (including cafe doce de leite, or butter caramel coffee), juices, and smoothies.
-The menu has also included pão de queijo (Brazilian cheese bread).
-The cafe hosts live music and events such as film screenings and Portuguese-language workshops.
+The cafe served Brazilian cuisine including pastries, sandwiches, fruits, desserts, coffee (including cafe doce de leite, or butter caramel coffee), juices, and smoothies.
+The menu also included pão de queijo (Brazilian cheese bread).
+The cafe hosted live music and events such as film screenings and Portuguese-language workshops.

 History

 Owners Rodrigo Baena and Dunya De Souza opened the restaurant in 2019.
 Jackson-Glidden said Baena "wanted to create a space for the Brazilian immigrants and aficionados to meet and celebrate the country's culture".
 The business had a presence at Portland's Come Thru market in 2021.

+Favela closed permanently and was replaced by Kainos Coffee in October 2024.